-There are no corrections or changes in Junos OS Release 21.4R2 and 21.4R1 for cSRX Container Firewall.
+There are no corrections or changes in Junos OS Release 21.4R1 documentation for cSRX Container Firewall.

 Junos OS Release Notes for EX Series

 These release notes accompany Junos OS Release 21.4R2 for the EX Series.
 They describe new and changed features, limitations, and known and resolved problems in the hardware and software.